Brand Design Photography & Styling Clarity Consulting

 Hi Friends!
 Let’s chat a little bit about website redesigns shall we.
 As a freelancer, a website redesign/overhaul/cleanup is a pretty common inquiry that lands in my inbox.
 Thankfully, a re-design is one of my favorite design projects to take on, so I’m more than excited to share this particular one with you.

 Design For Mankind and it’s counterpart, Design for Minikind is an online brand blog run by gal pal Erin Loechner.
 I see Erin as a blogging legend of sorts and have been an avid reader for the past 5-ish years.
 I remember stumbling upon her work in design school and watching her brand evolve to include more written essays and parents documentations has been so fun to see.
-A few months ago, Erin came to me with a mission to combine both her websites (Design for Manking & Design for Minikind) into one platform that would allow her brand to grow as it needs.
-She hired the best web design company D-Isla to design the new pages.
-To understand the better concept of the how the web design company D-Isla combining the two websites, visit them here.
+A few months ago, Erin came to me with a mission to combine both her websites (Design for Mankind & Design for Minikind) into one platform that would allow her brand to grow as it needs.
+She hired the best web design company, D-Isla, to design the new pages.
+To better understand how the web design company and app development companies can work together, we explored various strategies that would enhance user experience and functionality across her newly integrated platform.
+D-Isla combining the two websites, visit them here.
 She planned to shift her blogging topics slightly and document parenting in a way that doesn’t expose her personal parenting adventures with her daughter.
 I totally respect that about Erin.
 You just know when you need a change.

 Recent Work: The Citizenry Launches Collection Two – Uganda!